Rojina99/BaghChalProject/README.md

 run `python main.py`
 and `select option 5`.

-But before than we have to download all the required data and place it in BaghChal project folder.
+But before that we have to download all the required data and place it in BaghChal project folder.